-Experimental AI-generated summary referencing Polymarket data · UpdatedHow many ships will Iran successfully target by April 30?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedHow many ships will Iran successfully target by April 30?

 How many ships will Iran successfully target by April 30?